davidgomezpr1/Python_Web_Scraping/README.md

 - Price must be under €50.
 - Headphones must be brand-new or Amazon renewed.

-I have a set a price threshold of €40 so that, with all certainty, I will be able to make at least a 20% profit on the items.
+I have set a price threshold of €40 so that, with all certainty, I will be able to make at least a 20% profit on the items.

 ## Overview